-This soft caramel recipe with fleur de sel is the perfect Christmas candy recipe.
+This soft caramel recipe with fleur de sel is the perfect caramel recipe.
 The caramel is deep in flavor, soft in texture, and the fleur de sel really brings out the rich caramel flavor.
 Make this recipe for Christmas or any time of year really.
 There is never a bad time for a perfectly soft caramel if you ask me!

 What is Fleur de Sel?